mikeshultz/mikeshultz.com/content/ethereum/viper.md

     # geth attach

-Realisticly if you're running a private chain, it might be a little more complex, like this:
+Realistically if you're running a private chain on your local machine, it might be a little more complex, like this:

     # geth attach --datadir "/data/ethereum/testchain0" ipc:/data/ethereum/testchain0/geth.ipc